Your guide to the 2023 Philadelphia Flower Show

 Why it matters: We hardly need to say, do we?
 Before the pandemic, some 250,000 of us (and plenty of out-of-towners) would hit the nine-day exhibition every year.

-What's happening: The Pennsylvania Horticultural Society shared renderings for the show — to take place at the Pennsylvania Convention Center, its longtime home, March 4-12 — during a news conference Friday.
+What's happening: The Pennsylvania Horticultural Society shared renderings for the show, which will take place at the Pennsylvania Convention Center —its longtime home — March 4-12.

 New activities this year include:

-- Live music from the Philly brass band SNACKTIME
+- Live music from the Philly brass band SNACKTIME, featuring artists RECPhilly, Zeek Burse and DJ Aktive.

-What they’re saying: Seth Pearsoll, the show’s creative director, told Axios he wants the event to feel bold, daring and full of unexpected color combinations.
+What they’re saying: Pearsoll says he wants the event to feel bold, daring and full of unexpected color combinations.

-- It’s “going to focus on exciting, celebratory aspects of flowers and gardens,” he said.
+- It’s “going to focus on exciting, celebratory aspects of flowers and gardens,” he says.

 More Philadelphia stories